Dynamics of a rank-one perturbation of a Hermitian matrix: Abstract

 \section{Abstract}

-{ We study the eigenvalue trajectories of a time dependent matrix $ G_t = H+i t vv^*$ for $t \geq 0$, where $H$ is an $N \times N$ Hermitian random matrix and $v$ is a unit vector.
-In particular, we establish that with high probability, an outlier can be distinguished at all times $t>1+N^{-1/3+\eps}$, for any $\eps>0$; a timescale that coincides with that of the Hermitian phenomenon known as BBP transition.
-The study of this natural process combines elements of Hermitian and non-Hermitian analysis, and illustrates some aspects of the intrinsic instability of (even weakly) non-Hermitian matrices. }
+We study the eigenvalue trajectories of a time dependent matrix $ G_t = H+i t vv^*$ for $t \geq 0$, where $H$ is an $N \times N$ Hermitian random matrix and $v$ is a unit vector.
+In particular, we establish that with high probability, an outlier can be distinguished at all times $t>1+N^{-1/3+\eps}$, for any $\eps>0$.
+The study of this natural process combines elements of Hermitian and non-Hermitian analysis, and illustrates some aspects of the intrinsic instability of (even weakly) non-Hermitian matrices.